cpske/ISP/testing/code-coverage.md

 Do your unit tests really test *all* the code?

 **Code Coverage** is a measure of how much of your source code is tested or "exercised" by unit tests.
-Code coverage measures how many functions, methods, statements or lines of code, and branches are tested.
+It measures how many functions, methods, statements, and branches are tested.

 ## Python Code Coverage

-The [coverage package][coverage-docs] is a tool for measuring Python code coverage.
-It measures how much of your code is executed when a program is run.
+The [coverage][coverage-docs] package performs code coverage analysis for Python code.
+It analyzes how much of your code is executed when a program is run.

 [Coverage][coverage-docs] works with unit tests on any Python app, including Django.
 To integrate code coverage with a CI server (like Travis-CI) use the online service [CodeCov](https://codecov.io).

-To runs tests on a project with coverage, do the following.
+To runs tests on a project with code coverage, do the following.

 1. [Install coverage package](https://coverage.readthedocs.io/en/coverage-4.5.x/install.html).
 The instructions are different for each OS, so read the instructions.
 In some cases you just type
-    ```bash
+    ```
     pip install coverage
     ```
 2. Check the installed version of coverage and read the list of command line uses:
-    ```bash
+    ```
     coverage --version
     coverage help
     ```
     The commands you'll probably use most are:
     ```
     coverage run some_program.py
-    coverage report    # view results
+    coverage report    # view results as text
     coverage html      # create html report
-    coverage erase     # delete old reports
+    coverage erase     # delete old data
     ```
-2. Use `coverage` to run your Python code.
-To create a coverage report for your fraction testing assignment you need a test runner.
-Its easy to add a "main" block to `fraction_test.py`:
+3. Use `coverage` to analyze your Python code.
+To create coverage analysis data for your fraction testing assignment you need a test runner you can run.
+Its easy to add a "main" block to `fraction_test.py` for this:
     ```python
     if __name__ == '__main__':
         unittest.main(verbosity=2)